lucpattyn/webaudio/Readme.md

   1. Get user audio from microphone (**getUserMedia support require**)
   2. Encode it with Opus codec
   3. Send it to websocket server
+  4. Get video data from camera through drawing in canvas
+  5. Send it to websocket server

 Works fine in Chrome, Firefox, Edge.
 Doesn't work in Safari.